Pytxhr/Pok-two-Hint-Identifier/README.md

 This script is limited by the data available in the PokéAPI, so it may not include all Pokémon names.
 However, it also searches a `pokes.txt` file that can be edited to include additional Pokémon names not found in the PokéAPI.

+## Note
+This script uses the os and time modules to clear the console, so it may not work on all operating systems.